open-ephys/commutator-docs/_sources/coax-commutator/user-guide/remote-control.rst.txt

 using a (`virtual <https://en.wikipedia.org/wiki/Virtual_COM_port>`__) serial port connection.
 This allows it to be controlled from any piece of software or script capable of writing data to a serial port.
-Virtually every programming language will have a library for doing this (e.g. the `pySerial
+Virtually every programming language will have a library for doing this (i.e. the `pySerial
 <https://pyserial.readthedocs.io/en/latest/pyserial.html>`__ Python library).
 Additionally, many pieces of software (e.g. Bonsai, Labview, Arduino IDE) provide the ability to write to a serial port without any programming.